binnyva/DZG-Notes/Litrature/Introduction to Philosophy.md

 What are we doing when we make such judgments?
 Are we representing objective facts of matter?
 Or are we describing our personal or cultural practices?
 The status of morality and in particular, three questions.

-1. are our moral judgements the sorts of thing that can be true or false?
+1. are our moral judgments the sorts of thing that can be true or false?
 Or are they mere opinions?
 2. if they are the sorts of things that can be true or false, what makes them true or false?
 3. if they are true, are they objectively true?

 Emotivisim: our moral judgments are not the source of things that can be true or false, neither objectively true or false, nor true or false relative to some, person's feelings or some culture.
 They are the direct expression of our emotive reactions to the world

-Subjectivism: Our moral judgments are indeed true or false, but they're only true or false relative to the subjective feelings of a particular person, the person who makes them basic idea behind relativism is that our moral judgements are indeed the sorts of things that can be true or false, but they're only true or false relative to something that varies from person to person or culture to culture
+Subjectivism: Our moral judgments are indeed true or false, but they're only true or false relative to the subjective feelings of a particular person, the person who makes them basic idea behind relativism is that our moral judgments are indeed the sorts of things that can be true or false, but they're only true or false relative to something that varies from person to person or culture to culture

 Objectivism: our moral judgments are the sorts of things that can be true or false, and what makes them true or false are facts that are generally independent of who we are or what cultural groups we belong to.
 They're objective moral facts